ghubrakesh/my_todo_list/README.md

-# Django To-Do List Web App
+# My Todo List Web App

 A simple web application built using Django for managing your to-do tasks.